G90SG/C-Triangle/README.md

 # C-Triangle
-Program to print C is Best
+Program to print C is Best.